RaisingAwesome/Ghost-Catcher-Cam/README.md

 +Type the following at the bottom of the page:

-      @reboot sleep 0 && /home/pi/Ghost-Catcher-Cam/runner.sh &  #increase the sleep zero if it doesn't run to give it time to boot up more dependancies.
+      @reboot sleep 10 && /home/pi/Ghost-Catcher-Cam/runner.sh &  #increase the sleep zero if it doesn't run to give it time to boot up more dependancies.
 The sleep parameter is in seconds.

-### Extra Info:
+      @reboot sleep 30 && /home/pi/Ghost-Catcher-Cam/checker.sh & #this will reboot if python isn't running after 30 seconds.

 For info, to stream the entire Raspberry Pi display, this work:

       ffmpeg -f lavfi -i anullsrc -f x11grab -framerate 30 -video_size 720x480 -i :0.0 -f flv -b:v 1024K -framerate 30 -s 854x480 rtmp://a.rtmp.youtube.com/live2/streamkey